|A Guide to Marriages

 Hardwick's Marriage Act 1753 ('The Act') applied only to England & Wales and came into force in 1754.
 Scotland and the Channel Islands were exempt from the legislation.

 Under the terms of the Act, a separate book had to be kept for recording marriages.
-All marriages had to be concluded during the hours of daylight so as to be "an open ceremony"
+These books make reading the entries much easier and there is a lot more information in each record.

-Before the Act, the marriage records did not show the address of the bride or groom, their age, parents' names or details of any witnesses.
+Before the Act, the marriage records showed very little information.
 A typical marriage entry in the parish records before 1754 is as follows:

-After the Act, entries in one of the new marriage books show the date of the event, the names of the bride and groom, their married status (bachelor, spinster, widow or widower etc), whether the ceremony was by banns or licence, the name of the vicar or curate, the signature or mark of the couple and the signatures or marks of the two witnesses.
+After the Act, entries in one of the new marriage books show the date of the event, the names of the bride and groom, their married status (bachelor, spinster, widow or widower etc), whether the marriage was by banns or licence, the name of the vicar or curate, the signature or mark of the couple and the names and signatures or marks of the two witnesses.
 A typical example (from 1789) is shown below.
-In the mid 19th century, 31% of men and 45% of women signed with a mark rather than a signature.

 Witnesses can be a valuable aid to linking a marriage to your family, but one thing to watch out for is that often a churchwarden would act as a witness when nobody else was available.
 This usually shows up by one named person witnessing many marriages or, as in the case above, by the addition of the title 'Clerk'.
 However, it can be misleading when the churchwarden had the same surname as your family and an easy way to check is to look at the next few pages of the book just to make sure that the witness is not the churchwarden.